Two-Face: DC Rebirth

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 Batman decides to cure Two-Face, doing whatever it takes.
 Following a confrontation with Two-Face and his henchmen - Killer Moth, Firefly, and Black Spider - Batman takes Two-Face into his custody, until they both have to fight KGBeast.
 They defeat KGBeast, but are badly injured.
 Batman nurses Two-Face back to health, but Two-Face suspects Batman of trying to betray him and rubs acid in his eyes.
-Two-Face and Batman mend their relationship somewhat in order to fight KGBeast, the Penguin, and Black Mask.
+Two-Face and Batman mend their relationship somewhat to fight KGBeast, the Penguin, and Black Mask.
 Batman tells Two-Face that he can cure Two-Face's split personality.
 Two-Face does not trust Batman to help him, however, and so threatens to destroy Gotham City with poison gas unless Batman gives him the cure.
 In the end, Batman injects Two-Face with the "cure", which turns out to be a sedative that renders Two-Face unconscious.
 Batman then takes Two-Face back to Arkham.

-In the Deface the Face story arc, Two Face goes to Batman for help.
+In the Deface the Face story arc, Two-Face goes to Batman for help.
 Harvey Dent had murdered a man whom he could not convict in trial.
-Two Face says, "...Harvey's the good one.
+Two-Face says, "...Harvey's the good one.
 He has to be.
-Otherwise, What am I?", and then decides to help Batman and Gordon bring down the terrorist group Kobra.
-In the Watchmen sequel Doomsday Clock, Two-Face is among the villains who attend the underground meeting held by the Riddler.
-In Harley Quinn: Rebirth, while Harley Quinn's Gang of Harleys is trying to find information about Man-Bat, they run into Two-Face in Arkham Asylum, where he makes threats towards the group.
+Otherwise, what am I?", and then decides to help Batman and Gordon bring down the terrorist group Kobra.
+In Doomsday Clock, Two-Face is among the villains who attend the underground meeting held by the Riddler.
+In Harley Quinn: Rebirth, while Harley Quinn's Gang of Harleys is trying to find information about Man-Bat, they encounter Two-Face in Arkham Asylum, where he makes threats towards the group.